-This may include requests by an individual for access to their own information, so long as there is no overriding public interest against disclosure, such as breaching someone else's privacy (see also access to your own personal information below).
+This may include requests by an individual for access to their own information, so long as there is no overriding public interest against disclosure, such as breaching someone else's privacy (see also Access to personal information).

-Contact the Right to Information Coordinator if the information you are seeking is not available on the UTS website (page 9).
+Contact the Right to Information Coordinator (page 10) if the information you are seeking is not available on the UTS website.